Reenforcements/FPGAComputer/Planning/ComponentsAndAssembly.md

 Relative branching is the number of instructions to jump back minus one more because the PC gets incremented automatically.

+Can handle greater than, less than, and equal using the zero, positive, and negative outputs from the ALU and a couple boolean gates.

+I'm going to put a simple adder/subtractor in this thing instead of trying to route things through the ALU.

+Don't need to hard code 31 for return address.
+I think that's done by the assembler using the immediate if you don't specify a value.

+Linking is accomplished by setting registerWrite=1 and setting registerWriteSource to use the next PC address.

 - Branch on coprocessor true
 - Branch on coprocessor false
 - Branch on equal